-The offices you are used to visiting on campus are still open and available to students, but operating remotely.
-The One-Stop (Admissions, Financial Aid, Bursar, Registrar), the Student Success Center (Disability Services, Residence Life, Support Counselors, Tutoring) and the Bennett Library are ready to help you navigate this transition.
+The offices you are used to visiting on campus remain open and available to students, but are operating remotely.
+The One-Stop (Admissions, Financial Aid, Bursar, Registrar), the Student Success Center (Disability Services, Residence Life, Support Counselors, Tutoring) and the Bennett Library continue to work towards supporting you achieve your goals.
 We ask you to email your requests and questions to the appropriate office.
-Staff will be triaging needs and responding to each request.
+Staff check emails daily, triage needs and respond to each request.

 LRCC Email Links:

 Frequently Asked Questions

 Yes.
 The LRCC will be closed to the general public including students as of Monday, March 23, 2020.
 Offices will provide remote services for the time being.

 Following Centers for Disease Control (CDC) and NH Department of Health and Human Services (DHHS) guidelines, LRCC moved all operations to a remote format to minimize community spread of the virus.
 We continue to monitor state public health guidelines as we plan and prepare for a phased reopening.

 Personnel with work functions that cannot be completed remotely will be permitted to be on campus with prior approval from their supervisor.
 Approved personnel will be required to complete the CCSNH COVID-19 Employee Screening Form prior to or upon arrival on campus.

 Faculty and students needing internet/computer access/ IT and research support must email firstname.lastname@example.org to arrange services.